Promoting Diversity, Equity and Inclusion (DEI)

 JFE Steel fosters a workplace culture in which diverse human resources can play an active role across a variety of fields, through such initiatives as management and supervisor training and activities for raising awareness through Diversity Month.
 Furthermore, directors and general managers strive to accelerate and strengthen the promotion of diversity by setting diversity targets and exercising leadership in their own divisions.

 To promote women’s advancement, the company provides career training for female employees and their supervisors, actively sends them to external training, and has started to hold online career networking events to connect the entire company and women’s health seminars based on the voices of female employees.
-For female employees engaged in shift work, it has established a flow of work-life balance support interviews during which employee discusses their future career with their supervisor, as well as the human resources department when they experience life events such as pregnancy or childbirth, and a detailed support system has been established for employees to continue to play an active long-term role while balancing work and childcare.
+For female employees engaged in shift work, health seminars by occupational health nurses are provided to facilitate adaptation to shift work, and the human resources department periodically conducts follow-up interviews.
+For employees experiencing life events such as pregnancy or childbirth, interviews on work-life balance are offered, during which employees can discuss the future of their careers with their supervisor as well as the human resources department.
+A detailed support system has been established for employees to continue to play an active long-term role while balancing work and childcare.
 As part of helping employees balance work with childcare and nursing care, the company disseminates joint labor-management messages that encourage male employees to take childcare leave.
 It also holds seminars to assist employees with balancing work and nursing care.
-Through these initiatives, it has supported employees through various stages of life while establishing a workplace where they feel motivated to work.
+Through these initiatives, it has supported employees through various stages of life while establishing a workplace where they can feel work engagement.

 Additionally, the company changed the name of the promotion department to the DEI Promotion Office in FY2024, and it has bolstered its activities as a means of confirming its commitment to diversity from the perspective of equity while also raising the level of understanding of its activities.